Liverpool Lime Street railway station: Refurbishment in 2013

-Subway refurbishment
+Subway refurbishment in 2014

 The subway linking the underground station to the mainline station was refurbished in June 2014.
 The subway was fitted out with new tiles, lighting, flooring and automatic doors to some of the entrances.

 Recent history

-The underground station had Wi-Fi installed in January 2016.
+The underground station had wi-fi installed in January 2016.

 In March 2016, it was announced that the Wirral Line loop would be having its track renewed.
 The underground station was closed between 3 January 2017 and 18 June 2017 whilst the works took place.

 Services

-Services operate on a five-minute frequency Monday-Saturday, and between five- and ten-minute frequency on Sundays in the winter.
-All trains travel through to Liverpool Central and Birkenhead, of which (in trains per hour):
+Merseyrail operates the following services in trains per hour (tph):